 Patients who refuse to comply

 - If a patient who could wear a face covering chooses not to do so, explain the reason for its importance in protecting patients and staff.
-Remind them the virus can be carried by asymptomatic people.
+Remind them that COVID-19 can be carried by asymptomatic people.

-- maintain social distancing as far as this is possible, observe hand hygiene measures and ensure members of staff wear appropriate PPE
+- Maintain social distancing as far as this is possible, observe hand hygiene measures and ensure members of staff wear appropriate PPE.

-- consider booking the patient into a quieter appointment slot, if they don't need to be seen urgently, or allow them to wait in an area separate to the main waiting area or where there tends to be fewer staff and patients.
+- Consider booking the patient into a quieter appointment slot, if they don't need to be seen urgently, or allow them to wait in an area separate to the main waiting area or where there tends to be fewer staff and patients.

-There is currently no power to enforce mask wearing by patients and you should be cautious about declining to provide necessary care to a patient on the basis of their decision not to wear a mask.
+There is no power to enforce mask wearing by patients, and GPs should be cautious about declining to provide necessary care to a patient on the basis of their decision not to wear a mask.

-If a patient was not treated on this basis and came to harm as a result, you could be criticised.
-To avoid any unnecessary confrontations, it is helpful to have a policy in place so all staff know what action needs to be taken if they encounter this situation.
+If a patient was not treated on this basis and came to harm as a result, the practice could be criticised.
+To avoid any unnecessary confrontations, it is helpful to have a policy in place so that all staff know what action needs to be taken should they encounter this dilemma.

-Get advice from the MDU if questions remain about treating a patient who declines to wear a face covering.
+Members are welcome to contact us about treating a patient who declines to wear a face covering.

 A version of this article first appeared on GP online.

-This page was correct at publication on 10/09/2020.
+This page was correct at publication on 10/06/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.